-[00:46:57.5] Richard Kreitner: I just want to mention, just about something that Professor Rabin was talking about, the divisions within the Jewish community in the Civil War South, also existed in the Civil War North.
-It's not like all Jews who were in the North, were all abolitionists, or were all gung-ho about the Union Army.
-Many of them were Democrats before the war because that was the pro-immigrant party.
-Whereas the wigs, and then the Republicans, flirted with a certain nativism.
-And they were skeptical of the war and they didn't want to fight.
+[00:47:21.6] Richard Kreitner: I just wanted to mention just about something that Professor Rabin was talking about.
+The divisions within the Jewish community in the Civil War South also existed in the Civil War North.
+It's not like all Jews who were in the North were all abolitionists or were all gung-ho about the Union Army.
+Many of them were Democrats before the war because that was the pro-immigrant party, whereas the Whigs and then the Republicans flirted with a certain nativism.
+And they were skeptical of the war, and they didn't want to fight.
 They avoided the draft.
 There's an incredible character I talk about, Marcus Spiegel, who joined the war reluctantly.
 There was a law in Ohio that you weren't liable for any of your debts if you were serving in the armed forces.
-So he joins the war, he tries to get a desk job away from the battle.
-But his actual Civil War experiences end up converting him into abolitionism before he ends up getting killed in action.
-So there's a whole range of diverse Jewish responses to the struggle over slavery and the Civil War, in both parts of the country.
+So he joins the war.
+He tries to get a desk job away from the battle, but his actual Civil War experiences end up converting him to abolitionism before he ends up getting killed in action.
+So there's a whole range of diverse Jewish responses to the struggle over slavery and the Civil War in both parts of the country.

-[00:47:51.0] Shari Rabin: And, yeah.
-One of the interesting things about this history too, is that two major American Jewish leaders at the time, Isaac Mayer Wise and Isaac Leeser, who are both in the North, both...
-Wise is in a border city, Cincinnati, just across the river from slavery in Kentucky.
-And Leeser had lived in his youth in Richmond, Virginia.
+[00:48:14.3] Shari Rabin: And one of the interesting things about this history too is that the two major American Jewish leaders at the time, Isaac Mayer Wise and Isaac Leeser, who are both in the North, Wise is in a border city, Cincinnati, just across the river from slavery in Kentucky, and Leeser had lived in his youth in Richmond, Virginia.
 So both of them, they're the editors of the two most important Jewish newspapers and the most important Jewish leaders.

-They're both, technically, in the Union, but both of them have strong Southern sympathies as well, which is an interesting thing in this as well.
+They're both technically in the Union, but both of them have strong Southern sympathies as well, which is an interesting kind of wrinkle in this as well.

-[00:48:23.6] Richard Kreitner: Absolutely.
-I was going to...
+[00:48:47.7] Richard Kreitner: Absolutely.

-[00:48:24.2] Jeffrey Rosen: Professor Rabin...
-Oh, please go ahead.
+[00:48:49.7] Jeffrey Rosen: Professor Rabin, please go ahead.

-[00:48:26.6] Richard Kreitner: We could talk for hours, I'm sure.
+[00:48:50.3] Richard Kreitner: We could talk for hours, I'm sure.

-[00:48:27.9] Shari Rabin: Yeah, I'm sure.
+[00:48:51.9] Shari Rabin: I'm sure.

-[00:48:31.6] Jeffrey Rosen: I wondered if, Professor Rabin, you could just say a few more words about the arguments that Jews in the South made to oppose slavery.
-Several of our questioners ask the obvious and important question: For a people who came from slavery in Egypt, how could Jews own slaves in the South and support slavery?
+[00:48:52.9] Jeffrey Rosen: Please do.
+I wondered if Professor Rabin, you could just say a few more words about the arguments that Jews in the South made to oppose slavery.
+Several of our questioners asked the obvious and important question for people who came from slavery in Egypt, how could Jews own slaves in the South and support slavery?
 Did some Southern Jews invoke their Jewish experience in opposing slavery?
-And what were the range of arguments, on both sides, that people made?
+And what were the range of arguments on both sides that people made?